Hábitat Natural

 Impact of Urban Development on Tarantula Populations

-The growth of cities has greatly affected tarantula populations.
+.
 As cities expand, they take over the tarantulas’ homes, causing habitat loss and fragmentation.
 Also, the use of pesticides in cities is a big threat to urban tarantulas.

 Conservation Efforts for Urban Tarantula Species